dstaka/Grab_AI_safety/README.md

  - build_model.py: For building model to detect if a drive is danger
  - detect_dangerdrive.py: For detecting danger drive and compute AUC score given dataset and label
 ## Procedure to run the model for testing dataset
-1. Set up Ubuntu server
+1. Set up Linux server
 2. Install Python 3.6.8 and Spark 2.3.3
 3. Install packages
 pip install -r requirements.txt